 Finally, since everyone wants to know the winner, the random forest prediction is Spain!
 The method slightly favors Spain before the defending champion Germany and Brazil.
 The researchers run the simulation and give the prediction for the group stage outcome, the individual matches in the knockout phase as well as probabilities for each team to reach some of the stages in the World Cup.

 P.S.
-Since the Spanish coach was fired yesterday, it seems like Germany should be on the top.
+Since the Spanish coach was fired yesterday, it seems like Germany should be on the top, Brazil and France next.

 By doing 100 000 simulations they provide a most probable tournament course.
-According to the most probable tournament course, instead of the Spanish, the German team would win the World Cup.
-The simulation predicts a finale between Brazil and Germany as shown in the figure below.
+According to the most probable tournament course, instead of the Spanish, the German team would win the World Cup with the highest rate.